 “I am proud to support this important project for the Legler branch.
-These funds will allow for important technological upgrades and program enhancements that will strengthen lifelong learning for the residents of the west side of Chicago.
-I applaud Mayor Emanuel and the Chicago Public Library for recognizing the need to establish a regional library on the west side and working to make it a reality.”
+These funds will allow for important technological upgrades and program enhancements that will strengthen lifelong learning for the residents of the west side of Chicago.”

 – Jesse White, Illinois Secretary of State and State Librarian

 Once the renovation of the Legler regional library is complete, Kerry James Marshall’s monumental painting “Knowledge and Wonder” will be reinstalled.
 Legler will also serve as the first CPL location to introduce an “Artist in Residence,” creating a studio space where a community artist will develop art projects and host adult, teen and family arts programs.
 Following the renovation, Legler will add Sunday hours and expanded weekday hours, consistent with other regional libraries.